WPCD-Workflows/documentation/source/infrastructure.rst

-In a workflow, physics modules exchange physics data in the form of standardised blocks of information : the Consistent Physical Objects (CPOs).
+In a workflow, physics modules exchange physics data in the form of standardised blocks of information: the Consistent Physical Objects (CPOs).
 The list of CPOs as well as their inner structure defines the EU-IM Data Structure.
 All physics modules should use these standardised interfaces for I/O.